mcknijak/mtg-bulk-pricing/README.md

 ## Features

-- 🔍 **Card Price Lookup**: Get current market prices for any MTG card
+- 🔍 **Card Price Lookup**: Get current market prices for any MTG card or card list
 - 📊 **Min/Max Pricing**: Automatically finds cheapest and most expensive printings
 - 🎯 **Specific Printing Support**: Look up exact printings by set and collector number
 - ✨ **Foil/Nonfoil Support**: Handle different card finishes (nonfoil, foil, etched)
-- 🎲 **Smart Defaults**: Defaults to nonfoil prices when finish not specified
 - 🔤 **Case Insensitive**: Works with any capitalization for card names, sets, and finishes
-- 📦 **Efficient Inventory Mode**: Generate set checklists with prices in one API pass
+- 📦 **Inventory Mode**: Generate set checklists with prices to get ROI on a box or get an estimated price for cards you are looking to sell.
 - 🎴 **Set Filtering**: Restrict searches to specific sets
-- 📁 **CSV Export**: All results exported to convenient CSV format
+- 📁 **CSV Export**: All results exported to CSV format

 ## Installation